7 June 2022

 define('SCRIPT_DEBUG', true);

-When the script debugs option is enabled, WordPress will use the full version of all plugins and the development version of CSS and javascript files instead of the compressed versions.
+When the script debugs option is enabled, WordPress will use the full version of all plugins and the development version of CSS and JavaScript files instead of the compressed versions.

 A staging platform, often known as an exact copy of your live website, is hosted on a subdomain of your website.
 This clone website will act as a testing and development platform, allowing you to add codes and run tests before launching the live version.